sye8/Python-Unity-ZMQ/README.md

 ## Note

-For NetMQ to compile, set editor to .NET 4.6
+For ConcurrentQueue to be accessible, set editor to .NET 4.6

 `File -> Build Settings -> Player Settings... -> Other Settings -> Scripting Runtime Version -> Experimental (.NET 4.6 Equivalent)`

 ## Acknowledgement

-Compiled AsyncIO and NetMQ and multithreading structure is from [here](https://github.com/valkjsaaa/Unity-ZeroMQ-Example)
+Multithreading structure is from [here](https://github.com/valkjsaaa/Unity-ZeroMQ-Example)

+NetMQ for Unity is from [here](https://www.nuget.org/packages/NetMQ.Unity/)